MattCza/Grocery-store-API-testing/README.md

 - **Endpoint validation**: Ensuring correct status codes and responses. ✅
 - **Data validation**: Verifying the accuracy of returned data. 📊
 - **Authentication**: Testing API key registration and usage. 🔑
-- **Cart and Order Management**: Testing creation, updating, and deletion of carts and orders. 🛒📦
+- **Cart and Order Management**: Testing creation, updating, and deletion of carts and orders. 🛒

 ---

 ## **Technologies and Tools Used** 🛠️
 1. **Java**:
-   - **RestAssured**: For API testing and validation. 🧪
+   - **RestAssured**: For API testing and validation.
-   - **TestNG**: For test execution and reporting. 📋
+   - **TestNG**: For test execution and reporting.
-   - **Maven**: For dependency management. 📦
+   - **Maven**: For dependency management.
 2. **Postman**:
-   - **Collections**: For organizing and running API tests. 📂
+   - **Collections**: For organizing and running API tests.
-   - **Pre-request Scripts and Tests**: For dynamic data handling and assertions. 🧠
+   - **Pre-request Scripts and Tests**: For dynamic data handling and assertions.
-3. **Python**:
+3. **Python**: 🐍
-   - **requests**: For sending HTTP requests and handling responses. 🐍
+   - **requests**: For sending HTTP requests and handling responses.
-   - **pytest**: For test execution and reporting. 📊
+   - **pytest**: For test execution and reporting.

 ---

 ## **Test Coverage** 🧾
 The tests cover the following functionalities across all three technologies:
-1. **Status Endpoint**: Verify the API is up and running. 🟢
+1. **Status Endpoint** 🟢: Verify the API is up and running.
-2. **Product Endpoints**:
+2. **Product Endpoints** 📋:
-   - Fetch all products. 📋
+   - Fetch all products.
-   - Fetch products by category. 🏷️
+   - Fetch products by category.
-   - Fetch a specific product by ID. 🔍
+   - Fetch a specific product by ID.
-3. **Authentication**:
+3. **Authentication** 🔑:
-   - Register a new API key. 🔑
+   - Register a new API key.
-   - Handle conflicts and invalid data during registration. ⚠️
+   - Handle conflicts and invalid data during registration. ⚠
-4. **Cart Management**:
+4. **Cart Management** 🛒:
-   - Create a new cart. 🛒
+   - Create a new cart.
-   - Add, update, and delete items in the cart. ➕🔄🗑️
+   - Add, update, and delete items in the cart.
-5. **Order Management**:
+5. **Order Management** 📦:
-   - Place a new order. 📦
+   - Place a new order.
-   - Update and delete orders. 🔄🗑️
+   - Update and delete orders.

 ---